Glank/example_scrapers/README.md

 Example Scrapers in Python
 =============

-These are two fairly simple scrapers.
+These are three fairly simple scrapers.

 The first is `chess_scraper.py` which scrapes pgn data from the front page articles of ChessBase.com.